watem-sedem/watem-sedem/docs/choices.rst

 L model
 #######

-CN-WS allows the user to choose between two models to calculate the :ref:`L-factor <lsfactor>`.
+WaTEM/SEDEM allows the user to choose between two models to calculate the :ref:`L-factor <lsfactor>`.
 The L-factor defines the impact of the slope length and is used in the calculation of :ref:`RUSLE <rusle>` and :ref:`transport capacity (TC) <TC>`.